Cole-Tompsett/zeek/Document Links.md

 # DOCUMENT LINKS:
-Below is all of the research notes that has been completed.
+Below are all of the research notes that have been completed.
 These are all on Google Documents.
 You, as the user will be able to view the documents from your web browser by clicking the link that is provided to you.
 Although, you will not be able to edit the research work that has been completed.

 ## LINKS: